How does the cloud and SaaS affect business continuity planning?

 - What happens if the provider is bought out and the new owner wishes to cease the service?

-- Know how you will you get your data out of the provider in a disaster situation, and how you will be able to access your data, i.e. your entire CRM or ERP exported in excel format may be useful for the short-term;
+- Know how you will you get your data out of the provider in a disaster situation, and how you will be able to access your data.
+For example, your entire CRM or ERP exported in Excel format may be useful for the short-term.

 - Think about systems integration.
-An in depth analysis is required to identify which internal systems and services interface with the SaaS solution and how they will be affected in a disaster;
+Undertake an in-depth analysis identify which internal systems and services interface with the SaaS solution and how a disaster will affect them.

-In short, evaluate your provider as if they are part of your own operation as they hold your data – and an element of your business is in effect outsourced to them.
+Evaluate your provider as if they are part of your own operation.
+They hold your data so, in effect, an element of your business is outsourced to them.
 Be sure and comfortable, know how you will get your business operational if your cloud / SaaS provider suffers a disaster.

-- If there is a tube strike or snow storm and you are going to allow your staff to work remotely from home, how are you going to be sure that any communication into your SaaS service is secure?
+- If there’s a transport strike or snow storm and staff are working remotely from home, how are you going to be sure that any communication into your SaaS service is secure?
 As a business, are you willing to take that risk?
 Or will you build an IT solution that will protect your company’s data and communications on unsecured PCs and laptops?

-Does cloud computing / SaaS make it easier to carry on in the event of a incident?
+Does cloud computing / SaaS make it easier to carry on in the event of an incident?

-- If it is your business that suffers the disaster, then Disaster Recovery /Business Continuity Plans for that application / service aren’t directly your problem, and your SaaS services should keep on running automatically.
-It’s very likely that you can build a solution that allows your staff to access your system remotely through their home internet connection or from your DR site
+If it is your business that suffers the disaster, then disaster recovery / business continuity plans for that application / service aren’t directly your problem.
+Your SaaS services should keep on running automatically.
+It’s very likely that you can build a solution that will allow your staff can access your system remotely through their home internet connection or from your disaster recovery site.

-- Traditionally, if a multi-site business were to lose service at the main HQ (where internal server rooms / data centres are based), then it would be dead in the water.
+Traditionally, if a multi-site business were to lose service at the main HQ (where the internal server rooms / data centres are based), then it would be dead in the water.
 However, with SaaS solutions, this may no longer be a problem.
 Satellite offices solutions can continue to run and even operate much of the main HQ’s function.

-What questions should you be asking of cloud computing / SaaS vendors with respect to their own business continuity plans?
+What questions should you be asking cloud computing / SaaS vendors with respect to their own business continuity plans?

 The key questions any business should be asking cloud computing vendors with regard to business continuity plans include:

 - Can I see the business continuity plans, at least on a broad level?
-It’s unlikely that you’ll be able to see a full BCP, since they are business sensitive by their very nature;
+It’s unlikely that you’ll be able to see a full business continuity plan since they are business sensitive by their very nature;

-- Ask them to explain what would happen if the data centre your systems / data sits in was hit by a jumbo jet.
+- What would happen if the data centre your systems / data sits in was hit by a jumbo jet?
+Ask them to explain.

-- Don’t just focus on the technical side of things: ask how the provider will manage the people side of the business and their 3rd party suppliers in the event of a disaster;
+- Ask how they will manage the people side of the business and their 3rd party suppliers in the event of a disaster.

-- How does your chosen vendor guarantee services such as the connectivity and power into its data centres when a disaster strikes?
+- How do they guarantee services such as the connectivity and power into its data centres when a disaster strikes?

 - Does the vendor replicate all of your data?
 And if so, to what location?
 Is it in the same city, county or country?
-From a security point of view, make sure it’s not all held in the same city;
+From a security standpoint, you would expect it to be across multiple cities.

 - Who are your provider’s other clients?
 Are their business activities similar to yours?

-- Ask for their figures on downtime within the last 18 months;
+- What are their downtime figures within the last 18 months?

-- Ask how often they do a full DR test and can you see the last report;
+- How often they do a full disaster recovery test and can you see the last report?